sbeetacular/murdermystery/writing/Common_Knowledge.md

 Oscar is a strong kid.
 He used to wrestle, and probably could have made nationals if he hadn't quit 2 years ago.
-He spends most of his time either hanging out with Killian or working on his whittling.
+He spends most of his time either hanging out with Flash or working on his whittling.
 Although a little bit tempermental, Oscar has a good heart and he hates seeing people treated unfairly.

 ### Killian 'Flash' Walker

-Corvana's nephew Killian loves to run, and he is extremely good at it.
+Corvana's nephew Flash loves to run, and he is extremely good at it.
 He spends most of his time far away at college, which he got into on a sports scholarship, but he is home for the winter holidays.
 He speaks fast too - often to fast for his thoughts to keep up with, resulting in frequent but accidental